-- blood tests to measure cholesterol, triglycerides, and other factors
+- blood tests to measure the level of cholesterol and triglycerides in your blood

-- imaging tests, such as an X-ray, computed tomography (CT) scan, or magnetic resonance imaging (MRI)
+- imaging tests, such as an X-ray, CT scan, or MRI to examine your internal tissues

-- electrocardiogram (ECG or EKG) to record electrical activity in the heart
+- an electrocardiogram (ECG or EKG) to record electrical activity in your heart

-- stress test or treadmill test to monitor your heart’s activity during exercise
+- a stress test or treadmill test to monitor your heart’s activity during exercise

-- coronary angiography to look for narrowing of the arteries
+- cardiac catheterization including a coronary angiography to check for narrowing of your arteries

 - radionuclide studies to assess your heart’s pumping function

-- myocardial biopsy to study a small tissue sample from your heart muscle
+- myocardial biopsy to collect and analyze a small tissue sample from your heart muscle

-Medications are used to ease your symptoms, prevent complications, and improve heart function.
-Depending on your circumstances, your doctor may prescribe:
+Your doctor may prescribe medications to help ease symptoms, prevent complications, and improve your heart function.
+Depending on your circumstances, they may prescribe:

-- beta-blockers to reduce blood pressure and heart rate
+- beta-blockers to reduce your blood pressure and heart rate

-- calcium channel blockers to help calm and widen the arteries, lowering blood pressure as well
+- calcium channel blockers to relax and widen your arteries and lower your blood pressure

-- aldosterone inhibitors to rid the body of excess fluid, which reduces blood pressure and symptoms related to excess fluid, such as swelling and shortness of breath
+- aldosterone inhibitors to lower your blood pressure, and rid your body of excess fluid to help ease symptoms such as swelling and shortness of breath

 - blood thinners

-- radiation therapy (to keep arteries clear after angioplasty)
+- radiation therapy to keep your arteries clear after angioplasty

-If damage to the heart is too great, a heart transplant may be required.
+If the damage to your heart is too great to repair, you may need a heart transplant.

 - how much damage your heart has sustained

-- high-risk lifestyle choices, such as smoking or alcohol and drug abuse
+- make high-risk lifestyle choices, such as smoking or abusing alcohol

 You can decrease your chances of developing heart disease in the first place by making smart lifestyle choices.
-Among these are:
+For example:

-- maintaining a healthy diet that is low in cholesterol and saturated fat
+- eat a healthy diet that’s low in saturated fat, cholesterol, and sodium

-- exercising regularly, which means at least 30 minutes of aerobic exercise three times a week
+- exercise at least 30 minutes of aerobic exercise five times a week

 Published By: Healthline Networks, Inc.